vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/articles/vaisheShika-sUtrANi_moise_thITe/1_Introduction_to_Indian_philosophy_and_VaisheShika.md

 Other philosophical schools may not fit into the category of the ‘orthodox picture’ \(āstika darśana\) of the world.
 As in the course of classical Greek philosophy, in classical Indian thought, revisionist Śramaṇic movements continue to grow in the post-Upaniṣadic era.
 Greek heterodox movements that threaten the religious or political establishment \(see Socrates Trials, Plato’s political fiasco in Syracuse, Aristotle’s flight from Athens\) have parallels in the Indian śastric movements, whose founding authors initiate new interpretations of the world \(in sūtra texts\) and supply solutions for liberation that conflict with the old Vedic descriptions \(saṃsāra, loka\).
 These movements would generate, in turn, lasting scholastic traditions.
 The Classical world abounds in ‘heterodox’ creativity.
 In the Greek world, such new philosophies are categorised in various currents: the Pythagorean thought, Sophistic

-30  For a view on Indian philosophical literature, Potter’s Encyclopaedia is a good starting point, as it offers translation excerpts from the whole spectrum of Indian philosophy.
+[^30]:  For a view on Indian philosophical literature, Potter’s Encyclopaedia is a good starting point, as it offers translation excerpts from the whole spectrum of Indian philosophy.

-31  Sometimes confused with śastra \(‘science’\), darśana stands for a ‘worldview’ or ‘philosophical school,’ while śastra stands for a ‘discipline’ that encompasses authors from different traditions.
+[^31]:  Sometimes confused with śastra \(‘science’\), darśana stands for a ‘worldview’ or ‘philosophical school,’ while śastra stands for a ‘discipline’ that encompasses authors from different traditions.

-32 The tradition has several variations: Bhāskara \(Aupādhika Bhedābheda\) \(8th and 9th century AD\), Yādava and Nimbārka \(Svābhāvika Bhedābheda\) \(13th century AD\), and Caitanya \(Acintya Bhedābheda\) \(1486–1534\).
+[^32]: The tradition has several variations: Bhāskara \(Aupādhika Bhedābheda\) \(8th and 9th century AD\), Yādava and Nimbārka \(Svābhāvika Bhedābheda\) \(13th century AD\), and Caitanya \(Acintya Bhedābheda\) \(1486–1534\).

-10 * Introduction to Indian philosophy and Vaiśeṣika* movement, 33 Cynic and Cyrenaic thought, Stoicism, Epicurism, Pyrrhonism, and the Peripatetic school, while in the Subcontinent, Cārvāka Scepticism,34 Ājīvika
+[^10]: {{33}} Cynic and Cyrenaic thought, Stoicism, Epicurism, Pyrrhonism, and the Peripatetic school, while in the Subcontinent, Cārvāka Scepticism,34 Ājīvika

 Fatalism,35 Yogācāra-Mentalism, and Mādhyamika dialecticism are comparable examples.
 What all these may share in common is a natural craving for advancing new forms of descriptive metaphysics, substantiated in original and singular philosophical views \(darśanas\).
 The study of their tenets poses doxographical problems due to their marginalisation in relation to more established schools of thought privi-leged by the political, religious, and socio-cultural establishment.
 The ‘picture of the world’ of such movements varies; it inclines either towards idealistic and mentalistic elucidations or towards nihilistic and moralistic interpretations.
 Although these schools use analogous terminology, their semantics and hermeneutics differ considerably.
 Despite that, one prevalent aspect developed in their thought is to engage robustly with the elusive question of ‘being,’ either by refuting, marginalising, or simply redefining it entirely.
 They were all in one way or another critical of the then extant picture of metaphysics, hence they engaged themselves with ontology, which offered not only definitions but also existential solutions.
 The term